-I did have help, because I didn't come straight here, I moved in with my mum and dad, for about four or five weeks or so, after I came out of hospital.
-So, they helped me to...not to brush, but I'd need someone to at least put the toothpaste on the brush for me, and then just give me the brush helping with the physical act of putting the paste on the brush for someone with physical impairments, and reminding a survivor with a tendency to forget.
-One participant described a feedback game that he and his wife had designed to encourage him to do his morning washing and dressing routine successfully.
+"I did have help, because I didn't come straight here, I moved in with my mum and dad, for about four or five weeks or so, after I came out of hospital.
+So, they helped me to...not to brush, but I'd need someone to at least put the toothpaste on the brush for me, and then just give me the brush" (SS4)

-[wife's name] said, 'you've got to clean your teeth this morning'...
+"[wife's name] said, 'you've got to clean your teeth this morning'...
 And then that's a reminder, go and clean your teeth.
-And usually I do remember, but sometimes I don't, and my back-up is [wife's name]
+And usually I do remember, but sometimes I don't, and my back-up is [wife's name]" (SS13)